EtheaDev/SVGShellExtensions/README.md

 ### Manual Build and Installation (for Delphi developers) ###

-If you have Delphi 10.4 Sydney, you can manually build the project:
+If you have Delphi 10.4 Sydney or Delphi 11.0 Alexandria, you can manually build the project:

 ***Warning: To build the DLL you need also other open-source projects***